 Notwithstanding the above, an employee who desires to buy computer hardware directly without the benefit of the Computer Loan Guarantee Program shall remain eligible for any City discount that has been negotiated between the City and the vendor of the hardware.

 ARTICLE 29 - PROHIBITION OF TOBACCO

 The on-duty use of tobacco (cigarettes, cigars and related tobacco products) is prohibited for all represented employees.
-Applies to employees hired after the approval of this MOU.
+This provision applies to employees hired after the approval of the MOU dated September 1, 2004.